Animal Emergency Planning

 Parish pet plans

-Louisiana Revised Statute 29-729 requires every parish in the state to have a local director for the Office of Homeland Security & Emergency Preparedness.
-This director must submit a Parish Pet Plan to The Louisiana Department of Agriculture and Forestry by March 1st every year.
-A Parish pet plan outlines the local parish's plans for providing
+State law ( La.
+R.S.
+29:729 ) requires every parish in the state to have a local director for the Office of Homeland Security & Emergency Preparedness.
+This director must submit a Parish Pet Plan to the Louisiana Department of Agriculture and Forestry by March 1 every year.
+A Parish Pet Plan outlines the local parish's plans for providing the following:

-and temporary sheltering of service animals and household pets in times of emergency or disaster.
+temporary sheltering of service animals and household pets in times of emergency or disaster

 Priorities for providing services